ManooshSamiei/Distraction-Visual-Search/README.md

 # Predicting-Salience-During-Visual-Search

-This repo contains the implementation of paper "prediction of salience and visual attention during visual search"
+This repository contains the implementation of paper "Where do people fixate when searching for an object?"